yibo-geomatique/dashboard/Processes/GetOpenStreetMapBuildingData/Readme.md

 # Usage

  - Create city poly files (for boundaries of the API request) -> script `ogr2poly.py` from https://github.com/JusteRaimbault/ogr2poly
-For selected cities: all features in subdense-cities.gpkg (selection from GHSL-FUA layer (see data) Any ogr compatible format should be fine.
+For selected cities: all features in cities.gpkg (selection from GHSL-FUA layer: see data; processed in QGis to keep convex hull of each area)
+Any ogr compatible format should be fine.

 ```